 “This is something we didn’t know if we’d have another opportunity,” Harnden said.
 “We were just happy to be in the Grand Slam at that point in time.
 We had a little bit of a taste of it but now after everything that we’ve done — winning a Brier championship, a world silver medal, an Olympic gold medal and to have the support we have had from our hometown Sault Ste.
 Marie — and being able to share those accomplishments with them afterwards was cool but now actually having the opportunity to perform in front of them again, it’s going to be absolutely electric.”

-Since that first hometown Slam, the team brought onboard Ryan Fry, a move that has helped spark the momentum shift for the team.
+Since that first hometown Slam, the team brought in Ryan Fry, a move that has helped spark the momentum shift for the team.
 It all started with a conversation at the 2012 Tim Hortons Brier in Saskatoon after both Team Jacobs and Team Brad Gushue, where Fry was playing, missed the playoffs.